Tracey Bregman Reveals Her Favorite ‘The Young And The Restless’ Moment Plus A New Possibility For The Future

 TB: We all have such a love for each other.
 We just laugh our butts off every single day.
 Jess and I did not understand how they were making us sisters.
 Now it’s like we’re really sisters.
 She calls me little sis and I call her sissy.

 RD: That is so neat.
 Do you think that you and Jill will be featured more in the near future?
 Maybe with Fenmore’s?
-Have they recovered from Chelsey’s sabotage?
+Have they recovered from Chelsea’s sabotage?

 TB: That would be fun.
 I’m not sure where we are right now.
 I’m in in a couple of weeks, so I’ll get an update then.